Skip to content

 0.75 / 1

 The company reports that it developed the 'Family Agriculture Program' to empower smallholder farmers on best rubber farming practices and agroforestry models, to improve their livelihood and food security.
-The company also supports a school that teaches agricultural skills to foster food and livelihood security.
-The evidence reported is not externally verified.
+The company also supports an agricultural technical school that teaches agricultural skills to foster food and livelihood security.
+Evidence is not externally verified.

 • Y